typesafehub/conductr-doc/src/main/play-doc/developer/BundleConfiguration.md

 Name         | Description
 -------------|------------
 service-port | The port number to be used as the public-facing port.
-It is proxied to the host-port. service-name | A name to be used to address the service.
-In the case of http protocols, this is interpreted as a path to be used for proxying.
-Other protocols will have different interpretations. host-port    | This is not declared but is dynamically allocated if bundle is running in a container.
+It is proxied to the host-port. host-port    | This is not declared but is dynamically allocated if bundle is running in a container.
 Otherwise it has the same value as bind-port. bind-port    | The port the bundle component's application or service actually binds to.
 When this is 0 it will be dynamically allocated (which is the default).

 Endpoints are declared using an `endpoint` setting using a Map of endpoint-name/`Endpoint(bindProtocol, bindPort, services)` pairs.

 The bind-port allocated to your bundle will be available as an environment variable to your component.
 For example, given the default settings where an endpoint named "web" is declared that has a dynamically allocated port, an environment variable named `WEB_BIND_PORT` will become available. `WEB_BIND_IP` is also available and should be used as the interface to bind to.

+Service names are declared through a "services" URI for each endpoint.
+A service name is used address the service when performing a service lookup.
+The first path component of the services URI is deemed to be the service name, and it is possible to not have one (as in the case above).
+A URI with the service name of "/customers" would be "http://:9000/customers" following on from the example above.

 ### Docker Containers and ports